davirxavier/passwordrepowork/README.md

   - Encrypted Password - The string of characters containing the password text in an encrypted form.
 - Saves a Password inside a Category.
 Eg: "Google Accounts".
 - A Category has the attribute Name.
-- Console oriented (graphical interface using JavaFX anf JPhoenix libraries planned).
+- Console oriented (graphical interface using JavaFX and JPhoenix libraries planned).

 ### Classes Diagram
 ![Classes Diagram](/classesdiagram.png)